 While we strongly encourage you to start at UWM from day one, everything you need to know to successfully transfer to our program is here!

-At your current institution, we recommend emphasizing the completion of as many prerequisite courses in Math, Physics, and Chemistry as possible.
+We recommend completing as many prerequisite courses in Math, Physics, and Chemistry as possible before transferring to UWM.
 Note that your current institution might have slightly different course numbers or descriptions for the prerequisite courses from those offered here at UWM.
 This is okay!
-If you are transferring within the UW System, you can use the UW System Credit Transfer Wizards to see how your courses will transfer to UWM.
-If you are transferring from another institution, you can use UWM’s Transfer Equivalency Database to see how your courses will transfer to UWM.
-Alternatively, you may contact Madeline Nordholm with the College of Letters and Science for an unofficial transfer credit evaluation.
+If you are transferring within the UW System, you can use the UW System Credit Transfer Wizards to see how courses will transfer to UWM.
+If you are transferring from another institution, you can use UWM’s Transfer Equivalency Database to see how courses will transfer to UWM.
+Alternatively, you may contact the Program Chair for an unofficial transfer credit evaluation.

 When to Transfer to UWM

 Students seeking to major in Atmospheric Sciences must transfer to UWM no later than the start of the spring semester of their sophomore year to graduate in four years.
 Our major’s first two core courses, Atm Sci 240 (Introduction to Meteorology) and Atm Sci 250 (Introduction to Climate Science), are offered only in the spring and must be completed before entering our two-year core major course series.